Wasserkunst Elbinsel Kaltehofe

 The Stiftung Wasserkunst Elbinsel Kaltehofe is dedicated to nature and the environment.
 Its main objective is the preservation of the waterworks on the Elbe island of Kaltehofe, which has not been used since 1990.
 Today the complex includes a museum, a nature park and an industrial monument.
 While history enthusiasts will enjoy the museum and its exhibition about the former use and significance of the work, there is much to discover for children and nature lovers in the outdoor area, such as the nature trail in the wildlife park.
 The industrial monument, a former filtration plant that played a central role in the city during the cholera epidemic at the end of the 19th century, is also worth seeing.

-Visitors receive a reduced entrance fee when participating in the open guided tours as part of the current program offer.
-The guided tours usually take place on Saturdays and Sundays.
-Please check the website for the current offer.
+Reduced admission when taking part in the open guided tours as part of the current programme.
+Guided tours usually take place at weekends.
+Please check the current programme on the website.

 More on this subject